richardwilliamson/ArdR120/README.md

 - No / key so can't set addresses on other universes - maybe use . somehow?

-- Need to make users work

-- Need to make all network settings configurable

 - Need to tidy up how screen displays information

-- When recalling macros command line on remote doesn't show that you are typing a macro (as it doesn't appear on console command line)
+- When recalling macros command line on remote doesn't show that you are typing a macro (as it doesn't appear on console command line), maybe replace top line with this sort of thing, could also display the SHIFT mode, and the below stop/go stuff..

 - Similarly STOPBACK and GO don't display - maybe need a mechanism to show "special" messages for a short duration
+-
+- special chars not yet working in on device wifi config..